 Teaching Artist in Visual Arts and Crafts Krystiana Bonheur currently works as an arts advocate to provide visual arts programming to youth and adults in transitional housing.
 Krystiana graduated from the University of Maryland in 2007 with a Bachelors of Science in Special Education, and from Walden University in 2011 with a Masters of Science in Special Education.
 Bringing eleven years of experience in education, Krystiana currently works in Prince George’s County with students who have emotional and academic disabilities.

 Zoe Fried is a performer, administrator, and arts advocate with an aim to inspire audiences in unconventional ways.
 A Native of Miami, Florida, she began her musical studies at the age of 12 and has been an active member in the music community both on the stage and behind the scenes ever since.
-Zoe is currently the Operations Manager with the Baltimore Symphony Orchestra.
-Previously she has held administrative positions with cultural organizations such as the Baltimore Choral Arts Society and the New York Philharmonic.
+Zoe is currently the Operations Manager with Shriver Hall Concert Series.
+Previously she has held administrative positions with cultural organizations such as the Baltimore Symphony Orchestra, Baltimore Choral Arts Society, and the New York Philharmonic.
 She is an active member on the Executive Committee of the Society of Peabody Alumni.
 She also performs with and serves on the Board of Mind on Fire, a musical arts cooperative, collaboratively presenting contemporary music in Baltimore.
 Zoe graduated from the Peabody Conservatory of the Johns Hopkins University with her Masters in Oboe Performance.
 She additionally holds a Bachelor’s Degree in Music Performance as well as a Teaching Certificate from the Peabody Conservatory.
 During her time at Peabody, she studied under Jane Marvine, English Horn of the Baltimore Symphony Orchestra.
 Outside of music she enjoys hiking with her dog, yoga, and Cuban food.

 Baltimore Museum of Art